modiimedia/contentful-hugo/readme.md

     directory: /content/
     fileName: _index
     fileExtension: md
+    # this will generate a file named "_index.md" in the "content" directory

   - id: siteSettings
     directory: /data/
     fileName: settings
     fileExtension: yaml
+    # this will generate a file named settings.yaml in the "data" directory

 repeatableTypes:
 # fetches all the entries of a content type and places them in a directory.